timzifer/quarc/README.md

         service.WithWriterFactory("my-driver", myWriterFactory),
 )
 ```

+When constructing the processor directly, use `processor.WithIODriver` together
+with `processor.NewIODriverDefinition` to forward additional factories to the
+underlying service instance.

 Driver modules receive the raw `driver_settings` YAML node from the configuration (see below) so that protocol-specific options can be deserialised without polluting the core schema.